Chenct-jonathan/Jihu-Chayidian-Chabuduo-Parser-/corpus/ReadMe.md

 All utterances in ```raw``` files are collected from [Sinica Corpus](http://asbc.iis.sinica.edu.tw/).

-The phrases containing keywords "Jihu", "Chiayidian" or "Chiabuduo" were extracted and put together as ```_purged01``` files.
+The phrases containing keywords "Jihu", "Chiayidian" or "Chiabuduo" were extracted and put together as ```_purge``` files.

 ---